aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/mng-cluster-provider.md

 | instanceTypes         | Type of instance for the EKS cluster, must be a valid instance type, i.e. t3.medium (default "m5.large")
 | amiType               | The AMI type for the managed node group.
 | amiReleaseVersion     | The AMI Kuberenetes release version for the node group.
-| customAmi             | The custom AMI ID for the node group, `amiType` and `amiReleaseVersion` will be ignored if this is set.
+| customAmi             | The custom AMI and the userData for the node group, `amiType` and `amiReleaseVersion` will be ignored if this is set.
-| userData              | The userData for worker node when using custom AMI, only applicable when customAmi is used.
 | nodeGroupCapacityType | The capacity type for the node group (on demand or spot).
 | vpcSubnets            | The subnets for the cluster.
 | privateCluster        | public cluster, you will need to provide a list of subnets.
 There should be public and private subnets for EKS cluster to work.
 For more information see [Cluster VPC Considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).